shishirsanjeeva/Coding-Standards/README.md

     setuptools.setup(name='my_project', packages=['my_project'], install_requires=install_requires)
     ```
     * As you can see, we have added the packages contained in the `requirements.txt` to our package setup.
 Therefore, when pip installs our package, it will search for that version of numpy.
 If it does not find it, it will download it for us.
+    * A pip requirements file should be placed at the root of the repository.
+It should specify the dependencies required to contribute to the project: testing, building, and generating documentation.
+If your project has no development dependencies, or if you prefer setting up a development environment via setup.py, this file may be unnecessary.
+* #### * `docs`
+  - Package reference documentation.

 #### Do:
 * name the directory something related to your project.
 For example, if your project is named "Twisted", name the top-level directory for its source files `Twisted`.
 When you do releases, you should include a version number suffix: `Twisted-2.5`.